draperlaboratory/cbat_tools/wp/plugin/design_decisions.md

     2. Compute preconditions for loop body:
-       Taking the precondition for the exit node (or a trivial one if there are no exit nodes), we compute the precondition of targets of back edges, going through them n times if we unfold n times.
+       Taking the precondition for the exit node (or a trivial one if there are no exit nodes), we compute the precondition of targets of back edges, going through them n times if we unroll n times.

-We use the environment hooks to implement this loop unfolding mechanism, which makes it easy to swap out different implementations (e.g. assuming that the loop executes *exactly* n times, or excluding more than n iterations).
+We use the environment hooks to implement this loop unrolling mechanism, which makes it easy to swap out different implementations (e.g. assuming that the loop executes *exactly* n times, or excluding more than n iterations).